 What is a driver's license?

-Driver’s license is issued by a government agency that permits the holder of the driver’s license to drive the vehicle type for which the license has been granted.
+In Mexico and other Latin American countries, a Driver’s license is issued by an authorized government agency that permits the holder of the driver’s license to drive the vehicle type for which the license has been granted.

-Since the United States of America does not have an identity card, the driver’s license is one of the documents that is used as a proof of identity.
+Many Latin American countries issue a citizen id card; for example Costa Rica issues an id card called “Cédula de Identidad”, Dominican Republic issues a "Cédula de identidad y electoral", El Salvador issues an Unique id document called “Documento Único de Identidad (DUI)”, Guatemala issues a new Personal id document called "Documento Personal de Identification (DPI)”, Mexico issues a “CURP” card (not mandatory), Argentina issues a “Documento Nacional de Identidad”, Chile issues a “Cédula de Identidad”.
+Unlike these Latin American countries, the United States of America does not have a separate identity card.
+In the USA the driver’s license is one of the documents that is used as a proof of identity.
 When applying to the United States Citizenship and Immigration Services (USCIS) for an immigrant visa, the USCIS may ask for the driver’s license as a supporting document to corroborate information stated in the application form.
-If the driver’s license is in Hindi, or one of the regional Indian languages, an English certified driver’s license translation must be submitted to the USCIS.
+If the driver’s license is in Spanish, an English certified driver’s license translation needs to be submitted to the USCIS.

 In the United States, Department of Motor Vehicles (DMV) is the state level government agency that oversees driver licenses and vehicle registration.

-The translators team at The Certified Translation translate and certify Hindi and other Indian regional language (Bengali, Telugu, Marathi, Tamil, Urdu, Gujarati, Kannada, and Punjabi) driver licenses into English in the format that is required by the DMV.
-Our translators will certify that the Hindi to English translation of the driver’s license is both complete and accurate.
-Our translators will also certify that they are competent to translate from Hindi (and other regional Indian languages) to English.
+Certified Translation team translate Spanish driver's licenses into English in the format that is required by the DMV.
+Our translators will certify that the Spanish to English translation of the driver’s license is both complete and accurate.
+Our translators will also certify that they are competent to translate from Spanish (and other regional Mexican languages) to English.

-Indian Tourist and Students using their Driver’s license in the United States.
+Use of Mexican vehicles and Mexican Driver’s license by Tourist and Students in the United States.

-Since India is a signatory to the Convention on the Regulation of Inter-American Motor Vehicle Traffic (Washington, D.C., 1943), many US states allow Indian tourists to legally drive a vehicle using their Indian driver's license for a period of up to one year.
+Since Mexico and most of the Latin American countries are signatory to the Convention on the Regulation of Inter-American Motor Vehicle Traffic (Washington, D.C., 1943), many US states allow tourists from these countries to legally drive a vehicle using their local driver's license for a period of up to one year.
+Usually the driver’s license issued in Latin America is in Spanish, a Spanish certified translation of the driver’s license is required.

 up to three pages